Territory of the Islamic State

-The Islamic State (IS) had its core in Iraq and Syria from 2013 to 2017 and 2019 respectively, where the proto-state controlled significant swathes of urban, rural, and desert territory, mainly in the Mesopotamian region.
+The Islamic State (IS), formerly the Islamic State of Iraq and the Levant (ISIL) (Note: Abu Mohammad al-Adnani said: “the words ‘Iraq’ and ‘the Levant’ have been removed from the name of the Islamic State in official papers and documents.”
+As early 2026, still called "ISIL" by some newspaper.) from 2013–2014, is an unrecognized quasi-state and self-proclaimed caliphate that had its core in Iraq (2013–2017) and Syria (2013–2019), where it controlled significant swaths of urban, rural, and desert territory, primarily in the Mesopotamian region.
 Today the group controls scattered pockets of land in the area, as well as other minor strongholds or underground insurgent cells in other areas, notably Afghanistan, West Africa, the Sahara, Somalia, Mozambique, and the Democratic Republic of the Congo.
 As of 2023, large swathes of Mali have fallen under IS control.

 In early 2017, IS controlled approximately 45,377 square kilometers (17,520 square miles) of territory in Iraq and Syria and 7,323 km^{2} of territory elsewhere, for a total of 52700 km2.
 This represents a substantial decline from the group's territorial peak in late 2014, when it controlled between 100000 and 110000 km2 of territory in total.
 IS territory has declined substantially in almost every country since 2014, a result of the group's unpopularity and the military action taken against it.
 By late March 2019, IS territory in Syria was reduced to only the besieged 1550 mi2 Syrian Desert pocket.
 The enclave was surrounded by Syrian government forces and its allies.
 The Syrian military conducted combing operations and airstrikes against the pocket, but with limited success.
 IS propaganda claims a peak territorial extent of 282,485 km^{2}.

 The majority of the Islamic State's territory, population, revenue, and prestige came from the territory it once held in Iraq and Syria.
 In Afghanistan, IS mostly controls territory near the Pakistan border and has lost 87% of its territory since spring 2015.
 In Lebanon, IS also controlled some areas on its border at the height of the Syrian war.
 In Libya, the group operates mostly as a moving insurgent force, occupying places before abandoning them again.
-In Egypt, the group controls 910 km^{2} of land centered on the small city of Sheikh Zuweid, which represents less than 1% of Egypt's territory.
+In Egypt, the group controlled 910 km^{2} of land centered on the small city of Sheikh Zuweid, which represents less than 1% of Egypt's territory.
 In Nigeria, Boko Haram (at the time an IS affiliate) controlled 6,041 km^{2} of territory at its maximum extent in 2014, though most of this area was lost amid military reversals and a split within Boko Haram between pro- and anti-IS factions.
 By late 2019, however, IS's African forces had once again seized large areas in Nigeria; as of 2021, IS's African forces still run their own administrations in territories they control.
-As of 2022, most of IS's territory is confined to northeastern Nigeria and northern Mozambique, alongside large swathes of eastern Mali.
+As of 2024, most of IS's territory is confined to northeastern Nigeria and northern Mozambique, alongside large swathes of eastern Mali.